Residual land valueRLV

 Why it matters

 RLV is the most useful number on a site screen.
-It tells you the maximum you can offer the vendor before the project stops making sense at your hurdle.
-Most acquisitions teams calculate RLV first and only progress sites where the asking price sits comfortably below RLV.
+It tells you the ceiling you can offer the vendor before the project stops making sense at your hurdle.
+Most acquisitions teams calculate RLV first and only progress sites where the asking price sits comfortably below it.

 Worked example